babel/babel-standalone/README.md

 - Install via Bower: `bower install babel-standalone`
 - Install via NPM: `npm install --save babel-standalone`
 - Manually grab `babel.js` and/or `babel.min.js` from the [GitHub releases page](https://github.com/Daniel15/babel-standalone/releases).
 Every release includes these files.
+- Install it via Git: You can use the repo at https://github.com/Daniel15/babel-standalone-bower to pull a prebuilt version from Git.
+Note that this is generally only advised for systems that *must* pull artifacts from Git, such as Bower.

 Usage
 =====